 Does not Paul teach that the “destiny” of the enemies of the cross is “destruction” (Philippians 3:19)?
 Why do some force “destruction” into “eternal life” in a state of torture?

-Have some of us been brainwashed so thoroughly that we miss these evident and clear truths?
+Thoughts on Punishment of the wicked – Have some of us been brainwashed so thoroughly that we miss these evident and clear truths?
 Is it possible to be taught something so long by those we trust that we accept it without personal study to see if it is true?

 Does not Peter clearly teach that undiscerning blasphemers will be destroyed just like the beasts that perish (2 Peter 2:12)?
 Why does the traditional position on hell (Gehenna), a word referring to an open and continually burning city garbage dump, continue to mislead and diametrically change the meaning of clear passages that teach God will ultimately consume his enemies?